 Our goal is to populate the Branded Food Database with food and beverage product data covering at least 85% of products sold by national retailers.

 GS1 Australia’s role in supporting FSANZ is to engage with suppliers, manufacturers, and brand owners to collect and validate product data and provide this to FSANZ via the National Product Catalogue, or via custom-developed online portal to enter data on the Branded Food Database.

 The NPC has been supporting the food and beverage sector in Australia for close to 20 years.
 Suppliers, manufacturers, and brand owners load their product information onto the NPC and can publish their product data to a range of data recipients including Australia’s major national retailers.
 Given there are many hundreds of food and beverage companies using the NPC daily, it makes sense to leverage this industry capability to collect food and beverage product information for the FSANZ Branded Food Database.
 GS1 Australia will engage with all food and beverage companies using the NPC today to assist them in updating their product information and making their data available to FSANZ.

-A custom-built online portal is also under development that will allow food and beverage companies that don’t have a need to use the NPC today.
-This portal will be provided free of change and will allow data to be published only to FSANZ.
-GS1 Australia will also support and assist suppliers that choose to use this tool.
+A custom-built online portal allows food and beverage companies that don’t have a need to use the NPC today to also share their data.
+This portal is free of change and publishes data only to FSANZ.
+GS1 Australia provides support and assistance to suppliers that choose this tool